EricosEagle/dns_proxy/README.md

 - `original_dns_address`: The original DNS server address.
 - `remote_dns_address`: The remote DNS server address to relay queries.
 - `hosts_blacklist`: List of hosts to be blacklisted.
-- `redirect_whitelist`: List of hosts to be whitelisted for redirection.
+- `inject_response_whitelist`: List of hosts to be whitelisted for redirection.
 - `redirect_address`: The IP address to redirect blacklisted hosts.

 ## Usage